Supravisor/Gitpod-Forecast/README.md

-# Status: Increment date for each container
+# Status: Style each container

 This app will forecast GitPod usage availability for the next thirty days.